 What is private health insurance?

-But what is private health insurance?
+But what is it?
 And how does it work?

-At its most basic, private health insurance, also called ‘private medical insurance’, pays out for private treatment if you fall ill.
+At its most basic, private health insurance pays out for private treatment if you fall ill.

-What does private health and medical insurance include?
+What does private health insurance include and exclude?

 Most policies cover the costs of inpatient treatment (where you need a hospital bed for the day or overnight), including tests and surgery.